Robin-WZQ/AGFD-20K/README.md

 ## Future Work

-- I will use this fake faces to launch a program of facial landmark detection.
-In my plan, the program supports 240 points and keeps a good capacity under complex scene (like large pose, occlusion, extreme expression…).
-Also, it supports both large model and tiny model (pth & onnx), for mobile using.
+- I will do some research about fake face detection.
 - Although the realistic ability of this version model to generate pictures is enhanced, **the generalization is weakened**.
 As reported in [MidJourney-Styles-and-Keywords](https://github.com/willwulfken/MidJourney-Styles-and-Keywords-Reference/blob/main/Pages/MJ_V5/Style_Pages/V5_Alpha_1.md),  the Mid-v5 has a better ability to process finer facial details.
 I will keep focusing on the generated model and use better model to generated more controllable human faces.

 ## Citation